 The need to stay with what is familiar is so rooted that we prefer to live in our comfort zone, surviving through the days, instead of exploring the unknown.

-As a result, many people end up thinking their life is meaningless, which is not surprising considering that they live the same repetitive and monotonous situations day in and day out.
+As a result, many people end up thinking their life is meaningless, which is not surprising considering that they live the same repetitive and monotonous situations day in, day out.

 Becoming aware that our tendency to say NO to life stems from irrational fears, gives us the choice to consciously start saying YES.